DadaMonad/dadamonad.github.io/tutorial.markdown

 ##### Tips:
+* Use *tab+enter* to enter the previous code into your browser console
 * Sometimes you want your client to wait, until it is synchronized with all the other clients.
 Just call `connector.whenSynced(function(){console.log("synchronized")})`
+* Read the documentation of the y-object type on the [github repository](https://github.com/y-js/yjs#yobject)

 ## Y.List